GeorgeLiu59/Sparsify/README.md

 # Sparsify

-This repo contains code to sparsify a line drawing based on threshold and/or curve detection.
+This repo contains code to visualize the effects of sparsifying a line drawing based on threshold and/or curve detection.
 This is intended for use on line drawings generated from https://github.com/carolineec/informative-drawings.

 ## Installing Dependencies
 ```